 You don’t need to feel frustrated with your small kitchen.
-Afterall if it possible to make a kitchen functional and elegant on a sail or motor boat then it can certainly be done in your house.
 Your kitchen space is probably not as small as you think it is.
 You may think it’s impossible to fit everything you feel you need for a functioning kitchen in such a small space, especially if it does not function now.
 We get it.
-We have done dozens of designs for small kitchens it is a fun challenge.
-More important our in house craftsmen have been remodeling small kitchens for many years.
+We have done dozens of designs for small kitchen remodels in Washington DC it is a fun challenge.
+Our in-house craftsmen have been remodeling small kitchens for many years.

 Next we have to find a hood to move the cooking fumes out of the kitchen that, ideally, measures no wider than the 24″ allocated to the oven beneath it.
 We like to use Medallion cabinets for these small kitchen remodels because of their fantastic custom hood program (a Medallion small kitchen hood is pictured above).
 LG also makes an over-the-range microwave that exhausts the fumes from underneath to an exterior vent the same way larger models do.